-What Should a Great Returns Policy Look Like?
+What a Great Returns Policy Should Look Like

-Even successful ecommerce businesses hate them, but returns are a part of ecommerce.
-For some ecommerce setups, managing reverse logistics is more complex than managing the sourcing of goods and having them delivered by using a third-party logistics provider.
+Even successful e-commerce businesses hate them, but returns are a part of e-commerce.
+For some e-commerce setups, managing reverse logistics is more complex than managing the sourcing of goods and having them delivered by using a third-party logistics provider.
 Even if that's the case, you cannot avoid having a clear and fair returns policy.

 Managing returns is not new.
 Physical retailers have dealt with returns since forever.
 That is not to say that all retailers follow the same returns policy.
 Some retailers are known for a very friendly returns policy, almost to the point of "no questions asked," while others make it very tough for you to return goods.